Period leaking: Why it happens & how to deal

 • An already full pad

-• A pad that wiggles loose or relocates
+• A sanitary pad that wiggles loose or relocates

-• A pad ill-prepared for your strength of flow
+• Wearing pad ill-prepared for your strength of flow and daily life activities

 • A sneeze…it happens, we’ve all felt it.